impresso/CLEF-HIPE-2020/_pages/index.md

 ![alt](images/pages/project-schema.jpg)

-**-------**

-### >> Update Covid-19 <<

-In order to address the challenges posed by Covid-19, CLEF 2020 organizers decided to adapt the schedule of the Evaluation Labs.
-The evaluation period is postponed by ca. a month, as well as paper submission.
-The final conference will happen online at the same date.
-Check the new [HIPE calendar](/CLEF-HIPE-2020/dates) and the CLEF [home page](https://clef2020.clef-initiative.eu/).

-**-------**

 HIPE (Identifying Historical People, Places and other Entities) is a **named entity processing evaluation campaign** on **historical newspapers** in **French**, **German** and **English**, organized in the context of the [_impresso_](http://impresso-project.ch) project and run as a [CLEF 2020](https://clef2020.clef-initiative.eu/) Evaluation Lab.

 ### Key information